HISTORY OF UKRAINE: WHAT YOU WANT TO KNOW, part 2

 With Germany’s invasion of Poland on September 1, 1939, World War II began in Europe.

 During the initial (secret) German-Soviet Nonaggression Pact, where Germany and the Soviet Union were essentially allies, former parts of Ukraine were occupied by Soviet troops and incorporated into Ukrainian S.S.R., including Bukovina, western Volhynia, and most of Galicia.
 In the western part of Ukraine, the Polish-controlled parts fell under Nazi control.
-Political and community activists were arrested; within two years, more than a million Poles and Jews were deported to the east.
+Political and community activists were arrested; within two years, more than a million Poles and Jews were deported to the East.

 But when the secret alliance fell apart, Nazi Germany decided to invade the U.S.S.R.
 They began their plans on October 2, 1941, known as Operation Typhoon.
-As they had advanced east, they took Kyiv on September 19, 1941.
+As they advanced east, they took Kyiv on September 19, 1941.
 That same month, the Nazis made their first experimental use of gas chambers at Auschwitz.
 (See my article on the History of Auschwitz.)

 As Soviet troops retreated from Ukraine on June 22, 1941, they exercised a “scorched-earth” retreat, destroying crops, buildings, and factories.
 By November, Ukraine was under Nazi control.

-By August, the Nazi administration soon reversed the previous Soviet partitions; Galicia was attached to Poland, Bukovina was returned to Romania, along with parts of the south, including Odesa.
+By August, the Nazi administration soon reversed the previous Soviet partitions; Galicia was attached to Poland, and Bukovina was returned to Romania, along with parts of the south, including Odesa.